 - Devil’s Claw – harvested from a shrub that grows in South Africa, it is the tubers of the plant that are used for their medicinal properties.
 Devil’s Claw is a common choice to reduce uric acid in patients who suffer from gout but is also used more generally to relieve pain and inflammation.
 It can be bought in powder, liquid, capsule or tincture form

 - Fish Oil – oils from cold-water fish have long been used to support joint health and most people are familiar with them as a source of Omega-3 fatty acids.
 Omega-3s have a noted anti-inflammatory effect by blocking prostaglandins and cytokines.
-They are usually available in an easy to swallow capsule as they don’t taste that great!
+They are usually available in an easy-to-swallow capsule as they don’t taste that great!

 - Flax – the flax plant produces wonderful blue flowers which in turn create seeds or linseed which is the other name for flax oil.
 Flax or linseed can be taken in many different forms, as food in almost powder form so ground or milled (golden linseed is lovely in porridge) or as a quick capsule.
 It shares Omega-3 with fish oil but also contains Omega-6

-- Ginger – ginger has long been popular to promote health and wellbeing, just a little of the root in hot water as an infusion.
+- Ginger – ginger has long been popular to promote health and well-being, just a little of the root in hot water as an infusion.
 Ginger can be used dried or fresh and has strong anti-inflammatory properties which mimic the effect of Non-Steroidal Anti-inflammatory medication (NSAIDs).
 It works by inhibiting chemicals that create and promote inflammation.
 It is popular in fresh, powdered or oil form because of its lovely taste

-- Quercetin – Quercetin is a naturally occurring chemical that is found in many foods including onions, apples, berries and happily, red wine.
-Quercetin blocks the pro-inflammatory chemicals, leukotrienes and prostaglandins
+- Quercetin – Quercetin is a naturally occurring chemical that is found in many foods including onions, apples, berries, and happily, red wine.
+Quercetin blocks the pro-inflammatory chemicals, leukotrienes, and prostaglandins

 Where you purchase supplements from is very important.
-They need to be both safe and effective so you should only buy from reputable sources and where you can verify the quality and percentage of the supplement you are buying.
+They need to be both safe and effective so you should only buy from reputable sources where you can verify the quality and percentage of the supplement you are buying.
 It is important to study labeling closely as many products will contain fillers and a surprisingly low percentage of the actual ingredient you are looking for.

 Fighting inflammation in the body whether it is caused by a chronic, long-term condition or an acute episode, requires a holistic approach that includes dietary changes as well as dietary supplementation.